Basics of Interplanetary Flight

 View this page online: http://people.artcenter.edu/doody/spectro

 Data from optical spectroscopic instruments can lead to knowledge of many of a light source's properties.
-Depending on the nature and condition of the source this may include temperature, pressure, density, luminosity, chemical composition, state(s) of ionization, rotation rate, relative velocity, mass (under some specific circumstances), and the composition and density of material intervening between the source and the instrument.
+Depending on the nature and condition of the source this may include temperature, pressure, density, luminosity, chemical composition, state(s) of ionization, rotation rate, relative velocity, mass (under some specific circumstances), surface composition and properties, and the composition and density of material intervening between the source and the instrument.

 Consider how many wavelengths or colors comprise white light.
 Given its strength here on Earth, sunlight can be broken down into its constituent wavelengths with enormously fine resolution; thousands of individual wavelengths and meaningful features can be measured in the solar spectrum.